 have regard to the feedback received from parties affected by the change in determining the tasks to be undertaken and their implementation should the change be implemented.

-Certificate Policy means a named set of rules that indicates the applicability of a Digital Certificate to a particular community and/or class of applications with common security requirements, approved or reviewed by the Gatekeeper Competent Authority.

-Client means a Person who has, or Persons who have, appointed a Subscriber as their Representative pursuant to a Client Authorisation and caveators and applicants in a Priority/Settlement Notice, extension of Priority Notice and withdrawal of Priority/Settlement Notice who have appointed a Subscriber as their Representative but have not provided a Client Authorisation.
+Client means a Person who has, or Persons who have, appointed a Subscriber as their Representative pursuant to a Client Authorisation and caveators and applicants in a Priority Notice, extension of Priority Notice and withdrawal of Priority Notice who have appointed a Subscriber as their Representative but have not provided a Client Authorisation.

 Client Authorisation has the meaning given to it in the ECNL.

+Cloud Service means an on-demand service providing network access to a shared pool of configurable computing resources (for example networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

+Cloud Service Provider means a provider of a Cloud Service.

+Commonwealth has the meaning given to it in the ECNL.

 Compliance Examination has the meaning given to it in the ECNL.

 Compliance Examination Procedure means the obligations and procedures set out in Schedule 5, as amended from time to time.